 But before you settle on which rose water mist to buy, learn seven out-of-the-box ways this heavenly product can work for you.

 It’s easy to blame cold weather for dry skin, but air conditioners and heaters are also culprits.
 These devices lower the moisture in the air, causing cells to dry out — hence white, flakey skin.
 But one 2014 study found that mist is highly effective in hydrating the outermost layer of our skin, especially in the winter months.
 Add rose and you’ve got the perfect natural remedy.

 “Rose absolute improves skin barrier function and reduces transdermal water loss,” says Dominique Caron, founder of Apoterra Skincare.
 It’s also full of antioxidants and some antibacterial properties.
 “Since the amount of active components that rose water contains are significantly lower than the absolute or essential oil, rose water will be much gentler on the skin and to your nervous system.”

 Besides smelling heavenly, rose water mist has some powerful relaxing effects on our body.
-One study in 2016 found that inhaling rose water reduced anxiety in patients undergoing medical procedures.
+One found that inhaling rose water reduced anxiety in patients undergoing medical procedures.
 This is likely due to the olfactory sensation (or a good old sniff) sending calming signals to the brain.

 “For my patients that exhibit anxiety prior to a minimal invasive procedure (it can be somewhat daunting seeing syringes approaching one’s face), I will spritz their changing downs with rose water,” says Robin Hillary, RN.